sunaku/dasht/README.md

     url = VALUE     # URL of the API documentation for this result

 Whitespace characters in the given QUERY are treated as wildcards.
+Moreover, UNIX glob pattern syntax can be used in the given QUERY.

 ## License